-Dear Senator Inhofe:
+Dear Senator Carper.

-I would like to thank you for your letter emphasizing the importance of securing strong levels of intellectual property (IP) protection in the Trans-Pacific Partnership Agreement (TPP).
-I can assure you that creating a climate for enhancing innovation is a top priority in the TPP negotiations, and we will expect all of our TPP partners to participate fully in that effort.
+On behalf of President Obama, I would like to thank you for your recent letter emphasizing the importance of securing strong levels of intellectual property protection in the Trans-Pacific Partnership Agreement (TPP).
+I can assure you that creating a climate for enhancing innovation is a priority in the TPP negotiations, and that we will expect all of our TPP partners to participate fully in that effort.

-Effective IPR protection and enforcement, including regulatory data protection for biopharmaceutical products, is an important element in encouraging innovation in new technologies, and will stimulate investment in research and development, facilitate exports of U.S. products, and contribute to the creation of American jobs.
-Indeed, IPR plays an important role in providing the incentives necessary for the development and marketing of new medicines.
-An effective, transparent, and predictable IP system is necessary for both manufacturers of innovative medicines and manufacturers of generic medicines.
-Our goal in the TPP negotiations is to achieve high standards of IP protection and enforcement in the Asia Pacific region that will stand alongside previous U.S. Trade Agreements in the region, such as the Korea-U.S. Trade Agreement.
+Effective intellectual property protection and enforcement, including regulatory data protection for biopharmaceutical products, is an important element in encouraging innovation in new technologies, and will stimulate investment in research and development, facilitate exports of U.S. products and contribute to the creation of American jobs.
+Indeed, intellectual property plays an important role in providing the incentives necessary for the development and marketing of new medicines.
+An effective, transparent, and predictable intellectual property system is necessary for both manufacturers of innovative medicines and manufacturers of generic medicines.

+The Asia-Pacific region has significant economic importance to the United States today and also represents tremendous potential for future growth markets for U.S. ranchers, farmers, businesses and service providers.
+Our goal in the TPP negotiations is to achieve high standards of intellectual property protection and enforcement in the Asia-Pacific region that will stand alongside previous U.S. trade agreements in the region, such as the United States-Korea Free Trade Agreement.